How to Stop Botrytis on Cannabis (Bud Rot, Gray Mold)

 What is gray mold (Botrytis cinerea)?

-The agent of gray mold is the asexual fungus Botrytis cinerea.
-Its name roughly translates to “grape disease” in Greek.
-Botrytis cinerea is an airborne plant pathogen with a necrotrophic lifestyle.
-The ability to induce programmed cell death plays a key role in the success of the fungi.
-[1]
+The causative agent of gray mold is the asexual fungus Botrytis cinerea, whose name roughly translates to “grape disease” in Greek.

 What does gray mold look like?